 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such chinese nutmeg yews are thought to target the Stomach, the Large intestine and the Lung.
-In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
+As such Fei Zi is thought to target the Large intestine, the Lung and the Stomach.
+In TCM the Large Intestine receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
+The Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-The Large Intestine on the other hand receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
-In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Torreya grandis has significant anti-oxidative and anti-inflammatory effects.1